Shifa-Alrashdi/Crime-Data-Visualization-and-Prediction-Dashboard/README.md

 - **app.py**:	Main Streamlit application.

+- **Deployment_scripts.txt**: Provide a link to this application.

 ## Usage Guide
 - Crime Visualization
-Select a crime category from the dropdown
+   - Select a crime category from the dropdown

-View the interactive map with crime locations
+   - View the interactive map with crime locations

-Toggle between heatmap and marker cluster views
+   - Toggle between heatmap and marker cluster views

 - Report Analysis
-Upload a police report PDF
+   - Upload a police report PDF

-View extracted report data
+   - View extracted report data

-See AI-generated predictions for:
+   - See AI-generated predictions for:

       - Crime category

       - Severity level (1-5 scale)

-View incident location on map (if coordinates available)
+   - View incident location on map (if coordinates available)

+## Access deployed application

+- You can access this app using the link: https://crime-data-visualization-and-prediction-dashboard.streamlit.app/

 ## Running the Application without Docker

-## Prerequisites
+### Prerequisites

 - Python 3.8+
 - pip package manager